Skip to main content

-Thanks to a run to the Men's College World Series that's still going, the Oklahoma Sooners are experiencing the transfer portal in reverse order while suffering no significant losses so far but adding talent already for 2027 while still competing for a national title in Omaha.
+Thanks to a run through the Men's College World Series to a national title, the Oklahoma Sooners have experienced the transfer portal in reverse order while suffering adding talent for 2027 before ever losing anyone.
 Usually, the losses are endured before teams are rewarded with gains.

 Every OU player entering the transfer portal

-Pitcher Joey McMannis spent just year in Oklahoma after transferring from Maryland but is already in the portal again as the Sooners' lone loss so far after not getting any playing time in his only season at OU.
+Pitcher Joey McMannis spent just year in Oklahoma after transferring from Maryland but is already in the portal again as the Sooners' first after not getting any playing time in his only season at OU.

 Every transfer committed to Sooners